DynamicsAndNeuralSystems/pyspi_paper_code/README.md

 > **NOTE:** If using the legacy `pynats` branch, please create the conda environment with `python=3.6.7`.

-You will also likely need to download and install `octave`; [follow the instructions here](https://octave.org/download).
+You will also likely need to download and install Octave; [follow the instructions here](https://octave.org/download).

 ## Switch to the `pynats` branch and install